luk3yx/minetest-cloaking/README.md

 These modifications do not require that you add `cloaking` to `depends.txt`, as when cloaking is not loaded this parameter is simply ignored.

+## Backported bugfixes

+To ensure server stability, the cloaking mod backports the following bugfixes if it determines they are necessary for your server:

+ - Blocking newlines in chat messages (MT < 5.0.1).
+ - Prevent saying `%2` in chat from crashing the server (MT == 5.1.0).

+If you do not want this for whatever reason (although I do not recommend it), you can disable these backports by adding `cloaking.backport_bugfixes = false` to your minetest.conf.

 [cloaking device]: https://memory-alpha.fandom.com/wiki/Cloaking_device